iambrainstorming/iambrainstorming.github.io/src/chapters/shivarthu/Shivarthu.md

 First, money is not deducted from your stake; it's deducted from the incentives you're supposed to receive if you make many wrong choices.
 So, it’s fine to deviate from majority thinking.
 We can also have a platform for advocacy and discussion before the voting takes place, where you can present your arguments.

+Furthermore, you don't know how the majority will vote during the commit period, you will know only during the reveal period.
+Putting some disincentives for going against the wisdom of the crowd is a good way to build pressure to vote truthfully.

 Furthermore, it's experimental.
 One must review the decisions made in a real setting and adjust based on feedback from participants.
 If good decisions can be made without financial penalties, that approach can also be considered.